 Welcome to today's edition of the Rush 24-7 podcast.

-Yeah, you see that Romney won the main, what was it, uh caucuses.
+There, you see that Romney won the Maine, what was it, caucuses.

-Yeah, but you know, and and also the CPAC straw poll and Santorum is charging fraud.
+Yeah, but you know, and also the CPAC straw poll and Santorum is charging fraud.

-Now, a lot of people saying that saying that uh Romney bought the straw poll at CPAC, but the turnout in Maine was infinitesimal, they're saying.
+Now, a lot of people are saying that San, that Romney bought the straw poll at CPAC, but the turnout in Maine was infinitesimal, they're saying.

-They're great to have you, Rush Limbaugh, the EIB network, the Limbaugh Institute for Advanced Conservative Studies.
+Great to have you, Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 Telephone number 800-282-2882.

-Obama put out his budget this morning a week late, and uh trillion dollars short.
+Obama put out his budget this morning, a week late, and a trillion dollars short.

 I know I was shocked when I saw that.